zack-bitcoin/amoveo-docs/blog_posts/futarchys_failure.md

 Attackers make bets that will have an expected loss.
 They do this to manipulate the prices in the futarchy market.
 Defenders make bets with an expected profit, and this causes the price in the futarchy market to return to being an honest signal.

 S = Signal.
 How much our shared choice determines whether we achieve our goal.
-If raising the block limit would increase the bitcoin price by 5%, then S=0.05
+If raising the block limit would increase the bitcoin price by 5%, then S=0.05.
+The signal is important, because of the kelly criterion.
+Just because a bet has expected profit doesn't mean you are incentivized to invest 100% of your funds in it.

 P = Probability that we make the less likely choice.
 A number between 0 and 1.
 If the bitcoin community only has a 0.2% chance of increasing the block size, then P=0.002

 L = Liquidity.
 The amount of money defenders have ready to participate in prediction markets.
-In the context of blockchains, L is necessarily less than the market cap of the tokens in the blockchain where the prediction market happens.
+In the context of blockchains, L < S * (market cap), because there is no more money on the blockchain for the defenders to buy.

 X = amount of money an attacker is willing to lose to manipulate the market.